antivoland/transporeon-test/README.md

 ## Segmentation

 Calculating the distance between two points is a rather expensive operation.
-For a dataset of more than 7000 airports, a brute force method to determine all ground routes between airports within a radius of 100 km can take a minute.
+For a dataset of more than 7000 airports, a brute force method to determine all ground routes between airports within a radius of 100 km can take a minute (or about 5 seconds for the parallel processing).
 This is a bit annoying as I would also like to use datasets not only at runtime but also in tests.

 So let's split the Earth into segments as follows: